Wedding Photography at Southwark Register Office

 What Does Southwark Offer?
 Wedding Packages and Timings

-- All marriage ceremonies take place in the Garden Room with a capacity of 35 guests.
+- All marriage ceremonies take place in the Garden Room, which has a capacity of 35 guests.

 - If the wedding party exceeds 35, some may be asked to wait outside for health and safety reasons.

-- You must contact the Register Office between 3-12 months before you plan to marry.
+- You must contact the Register Office between 3 and 12 months before you plan to marry.

 Wendy and Magnus took advantage of a change in legislation that allowed them to have a civil partnership at Southwark instead of an entire marriage ceremony.

-**Please note: these are the packages offered by Southwark Register Office and are not related to my own wedding photography**
+**Please note: these packages offered by the Southwark Register Office are unrelated to my wedding photography packages.**

-The basic ceremony is only available on Wednesdays.
-I have never photographed one of these at Southwark, and it's aimed for couples on a budget or that want little fuss.
+The Simple Ceremony is only available on one Monday morning per month and is just for the couple with 2 witnesses.
+I have never photographed one of these at Southwark, and it's aimed at couples on a budget or who want little fuss.
 There is no option for the bride and groom to be kept separate.
-Instead, 30 minutes is allocated to each couple for the interviews, 'no frills' ceremony and posed photos outside.
+Instead, 30 minutes is allocated to each couple for the interviews and 'no frills' ceremony.

 Enhanced Ceremony

-Bride Estelle arrives slightly nervously at her wedding ceremony with the registry in the background.
-I photographed wide and with fill flash to pick up the detail in her dress and the car and brickwork.
+Bride Estelle arrives nervously at her wedding ceremony with Camberwell House in the background.
+I photographed wide and with fill flash to pick up the details of her dress, car, and brickwork.

 The Bride's Arrival

-The bride and groom often arrive together, but this is a matter of personal preference.
+The bride and groom often arrive together, but this is a personal preference.
 Separate is more traditional and allowed with the Enhanced Ceremony (details above).

-Bride Lisa is all smiles as she walks up the drive for her summer Southwark wedding.
+Bride Lisa smiles as she walks up the drive for her summer Southwark wedding.

-It's lovely to photograph the bride arriving through the doors from the inside.
-This photo is all the more special as her father accompanies Estelle.
+It is lovely to photograph the bride arriving through the doors from the inside.
+This photo is all the more special because Estelle's father accompanied her.

 Bride Rosalyn couldn't hide her joy and giggled up the Garden Room's short aisle.

-A much smaller wedding with only seven guests: I ensured that they all sat behind the couple to make it look busier and ensure they were in the photographs.
+This was a much smaller wedding with only seven guests.
+I ensured they all sat behind the couple to make it look busier and ensure they were in the photographs.

 The Southwark Registrars & Ceremony

 I always make a point of introducing myself to the wedding or civil partnership officials.
-The registrars at Southwark are very relaxed about wedding photography.
-Common sense and discretion accepted, they actively encourage photography at Southwark with no restrictions.
+The registrars at Camberwell House are very relaxed about wedding photography.
+They actively encourage photography at Southwark with no restrictions as long as the photographer is discreet and respectful of the ceremony.

 I shot this from the groom's side.
-Getting reasonably close enables me to capture all the occasion's expressions and emotions, such as this lovely smile from Isha.
+Getting reasonably close enabled me to capture all the expressions and emotions of the occasion, such as Isha's lovely smile.

 I just had to accentuate the vibrant colours in this ceremony.
-Lesley and Peter were a bit camera shy, although you wouldn't know it here!
+Lesley and Peter were slightly camera-shy, although you wouldn't know it here!

 Many photographers would find the presence of the videoing guest a little intrusive.
 However, I think he adds to this photo and shows what a happy occasion it was.

-Since Covid, Southwark has set up the waiting room as an alternative statutory register office.
-I've only photographed one wedding in there, and the couple were told beforehand that photography wouldn't be allowed.
-On the day, there was no problem, though.
+During COVID-19, Southwark set up the waiting room as an alternative statutory register office.
+I photographed a few weddings there.
+The couple were told beforehand that photography wouldn't be allowed, though.
+On the day, there was no problem.

-Discretion and respect for the occasion are essential, but it is lovely to have no specific 'rules' to follow.
-For this reason alone, it is worth recommending Southwark Registry Office as an exceptional venue for your small wedding, civil partnership or same-sex wedding ceremony.
+Discretion and respect for the occasion are essential, but having no specific 'rules' is lovely.
+For this reason alone, the Southwark Registry Office is worth recommending as an exceptional venue for your small wedding, civil partnership, or same-sex wedding ceremony.

-Moving around means your photographer can choose the best angle to capture all the critical wedding moments, such as the groom picking up his bride's ring here.
+Moving around means your photographer can choose the best angle to capture all the critical wedding moments, such as the groom picking up his bride's ring.

 This photograph intrigues me: The happy couple only have eyes for each other.
 But the guests on the left find something very amusing out of shot and are trying to stifle their sniggering.